 Monthly Term Loan Example:

-As an example, a $1,000 12 month loan with Fast Title Lenders costs less than $1,600 to repay over the full 12 months with a monthly payment of approximately $138.
-With no prepayment penalty, you can pay the entire loan off in 30 days for a total cost of $1080.
+As an example, a $1,000 12 month loan with a 96% APR costs less than $1,600 to repay over the full 12 months.
+The monthly payment is approximately $138.
+With no prepayment penalty, you can pay the entire loan off in 30 days for a total cost of approximately $1080.
 This is significantly less than the single payment loan.

 Title Loan Interest Rates: